analogdevicesinc/MAXREFDES1213/README.md

 <p>
 <b>Firmware Source</b>
 <p>
-Althouh the firmware binary can be found in this repository, the firmware source is available for download at this mbed repository:  <a href="https://os.mbed.com/teams/MaximIntegrated/code/Smart_E_Load_MAXREFDES1213/">https://os.mbed.com/teams/MaximIntegrated/code/Smart_E_Load_MAXREFDES1213/</a>.
+Although the firmware binary can be found in this repository, the firmware source is available for download at this mbed repository:  <a href="https://os.mbed.com/teams/MaximIntegrated/code/Smart_E_Load_MAXREFDES1213/">https://os.mbed.com/teams/MaximIntegrated/code/Smart_E_Load_MAXREFDES1213/</a>.